martin-ottens/proto2testbed/README.md

 - **CPU**: Use any x86 CPU.
 Do not under provision.
 An Instance should use 2 Threads, so the maximum Number of Instances started in parallel should not exceed *#Threads / 2*.
 Remember, that parallel testbed executions are possible.
 - **Memory**: Plan around 1GB per Instance, depends on tested protocols and applications.

+### Using Docker
+Proto²Testbed can be used with Docker images.
+See `docs/docker.md` for details.

 ### Automated Installation
 Clone this repository to `/opt/proto-testbed` and run `sudo install.sh` to install Proto²Testbed system-wide with all dependencies.
 No additional manual steps are required.